1st September 2022

-VLam™ Hush is two pieces of very thin glass sandwiched with a specially formulated interlayer which reduces noise transfer better than ordinary glass.
+VLam™ Hush is two pieces of very thin glass sandwiched together with a specially formulated interlayer which reduces noise transfer much better than ordinary glass.

-ComfortHush™ contains the same interlayer technology as VLam™ Hush, however it also contains a Low E coating on the glass which makes the glass a better energy insulator as well.
+ComfortHush™ contains the same interlayer technology as VLam™ Hush, however it also contains a Low E coating on the glass surface which makes the glass a more energy efficient solution.

 In our double glazing range, we have LightBridge next™.
 LightBridge next™ is our highest performing double glazing product, not only is it the most thermally efficient residential double glazing on our range it also contains acoustic technology for all round home comfort.

 You will need to speak to your builder or window fabricator about which is best to suit your frame type and budget, but don't forget to ask for Viridian Glass!